 Who is the Mystery Coconut?

-His first game, Casey’s Contraptions, was a collaboration with indie game dev extraordinaire Noel Llopis.
+His first game release, Casey’s Contraptions, was a collaboration with indie game dev extraordinaire Noel Llopis.
 Surprisingly it became one of those freakish successes acclaimed by many and bought by not so many.
 Kids all around the world kept amazing their parents with their ingenuity and their bizarre in-game creations.
 This caused waves of emails full of both pride at the mental development of their offspring, and hatred at being beaten by 4 year-olds at simple cause/effect puzzles.

 In any case Finnish company Rovio, famous for their games about upset avians, took notice and decided to buy and revamp Casey, that continued living for a while as Amazing Alex.
-Regretfully, the Baltic ended up being too cold for Casey/Alex, and our beloved character ended up in Rovio’s Warehouse of Previously Bought IP, that we imagine is like the one at the end of Raiders.
+Unfortunately, the Baltic ended up being too cold for Casey/Alex, and our beloved character ended up in Rovio’s Warehouse of Previously Bought IP, that we imagine is like the one at the end of Raiders.

 What can you expect from Mystery Coconut?